Smoky Grilled Chicken with Cucumber-Yogurt Sauce

 Keywords: chicken, thighs, smoky, cumin, coriander, smoked, paprika, garlic, lemon yogurt, skhug, zhoug

-Skhug (pronounced skoog, sometimes spelled zhug) is a Middle Eastern (often used in Yemeni/Israeli cooking) blend of herbs, chilies, and toasted spices: there’s cumin and coriander as well as a heap (1/2 cup) of hot chilies.
+Schug (pronounced skoog, sometimes spelled Skug, Zhug, Zhoug) is a Middle Eastern (often used in Yemeni/Israeli cooking) blend of herbs, chilies, and toasted spices: there’s cumin and coriander as well as hot chilies.
 Because the chilies are seeded, the sauce is not impossibly spicy—it’s, in fact, bright with lemon, and it has a bit of texture thanks to the mass of chilies, garlic, and herbs.
-Once you make skhug once, you will want to put it on everything.
+Once you make schug once, you will want to put it on everything.

 - 1 teaspoon coriander seeds